AudaciousBovine/DredgeMooTemplate/README.md

 Example Patches Folder
 - Contains patches ive made for editing
-- Edit or delete Example Patches folder before compiling
+- Edit or delete Example Patches folder before building the mod

 ## ModName.sln
 The solution file is one of the files that is used by IDEs to tell how the mod files are set up